-A student may file a complaint of discrimination, harassment, including sexual harassment, or related retaliation relating to the conduct of the HRO, Civil Rights and Title IX Coordinator, or investigator appointed under this policy with Miguel Fernandez, Chief Diversity Officer (802.443.5792; fernande@middlebury.edu), or the appropriate supervisory authority for the Institute, as appropriate given the program at issue.
-Faculty and staff may file complaints relating to the conduct of the HRO, Civil Rights and Title IX Coordinator, or investigator appointed under this policy with Miguel Fernandez, Chief Diversity Officer (802.443.5792; fernande@middlebury.edu).
+A student may file a complaint of discrimination, harassment, including sexual harassment, or related retaliation relating to the conduct of the HRO, Civil Rights and Title IX Coordinator, or investigator appointed under this policy with Khuram Hussain, Vice President of Equity and Inclusion (315.729.2286; khussain@middlebury.edu), or the appropriate supervisory authority for the Institute, as appropriate given the program at issue.
+Faculty and staff may file complaints relating to the conduct of the HRO, Civil Rights and Title IX Coordinator, or investigator appointed under this policy with Khuram Hussain, Vice President of Equity and Inclusion (315.729.2286; khussain@middlebury.edu).
 These officials may appoint an individual to serve as a special alternate HRO, as appropriate.